-As people continue to search for that next place to get their fix, they might start to turn to unconventional places.
+As people continue to search for the next place to get their fix, they might start to turn to unconventional places.
 This is especially true for those of a younger age, like teenagers and young adults who might not have access to conventional drugs but do have access to everyday household products.
+Drug abuse comes in many different shapes.

 One of the ways that they can get high at home is by inhaling the chemicals associated with some of these products, otherwise known as inhalants.
 While inhaling these products might seem innocent enough, doing so can have significant and major consequences, including developing an addiction and even major health complications.
 Let’s take a look at inhalant abuse and ways to get treatment for inhalants and an inhalant addiction.

 What Are Inhalants?

 Inhalants are chemicals that are found in some typical household or office products that produce chemical vapors.
 When inhaled or ingested, these chemicals can produce a variety of mind-altering effects.
 Inhaled substances are rapidly absorbed into the brain to produce a quick high.
 Chronic inhalant abuse can result in irreversible side effects, such as coma and even death.

 While people of all ages have been known to abuse inhalants, inhalant abuse is most commonly found in teenagers aged 14 to 19 years old.
 However, abuse is also seen in children as young as 5 or 6.
-Inhalant abuse is much more common in men than women.
+Inhalant abuse is much more common in men than in women.
 It can stem from a history of physical or sexual abuse, delinquency, criminal behavior, depression, suicidal behavior, antisocial attitudes, family conflict, violence, and/or drug abuse.